Sky Racing: Sky Thoroughbred Central

 Launched on 4 May 2010 as Sky Racing World, it was a channel featuring mostly international race meetings and magazine programmes.
 On 21 March 2015, Sky Racing World was replaced by Sky Throughbred Central, a channel which came at the result of acquiring the rights to broadcast race meetings previously held by TVN.
 On 1 April 2016, Sky Thoroughbred Central launched a HD simulcast.

 Sky International

 This channel delivers select Australian race meetings to international locations including UK, US, New Zealand, Europe and Asia.
 Extended coverage can be seen on Sky International due to its unique schedule.
 Content from Sky International can be seen on other racing channels, such as Sky Sports Racing.
 It is not available domestically.

 Sky Sports Radio

 Sky Racing also operates Sky Sports Radio, which is available in most parts of NSW and the ACT via AM and FM transmission.
 It is also available on digital radio in Sydney.
 It predominantly covers horse and greyhound racing, however it also has a number of general sporting talk programs.
-It has been suggested that sky racing purposely plays upbeat music to encourage betting through positive reinforcement.